This article contains affiliate links. We may earn a small commission if you purchase via these links.

 When you have something that offers so much in one product, there is undoubtedly going to be user error and a learning curve required to overcome issues.
-This is true of the Thor 4, but everything has been thought-out well with multiple user adjustments that cater to vision, focus, and thermal image quality.
+This is true of the Thor 4, but I also think that everything has been thought-out well with multiple user adjustments that cater to vision, focus, and thermal image quality.

 It has the Obsidian IV Dual Core T thermal core and a 640x480 60 Hz sensor – one of the best thermal imaging sensors you can get for the money.
 What is especially nice is the fact that it has not only Black Hot and White Hot polarity modes, but it also offers a Color mode that some may require as a staple palette in their thermal optics.

-One of the best things about the Thor thermal scope is its ultra-low consumption battery that provides 16+ hours of operation!
+I know that the best thing about the Thor thermal scope is its ultra-low consumption battery that provides 16+ hours of operation!
 It’s an industry-leading battery and is important since it needs to support the FFP reticles, Smart Mil Dot Reticle, Smart Rangefinder, dual video recording and streaming, and more.